Shredding is Great, But Know How to Play Melodies

 I'd like to preface this post with a statement: This is being written from a studio player's point of view.
 I love shred.
 I love metal in every form.

 Some of my favorite guitarists are Greg Howe, Steve Vai, Guthrie Govan and Brent Mason.
 However, I've been noticing a trend among younger guitarists on YouTube and elsewhere; it's a distinct lack of melody.

 Speed, blazing technique, sweeps and taps are all fine and incredible and have my deepest respect.
 I know the hours of practice and dedication it takes to acquire these techniques.
 But in the studio world, the place where people hire you to play the way THEY want, these styles are rarely used.

-I have asked many of my students to simply play "Happy Birthday" on guitar.
-MOST COULD NOT!
+I've asked many of my students to play "Happy Birthday" on guitar.
+Most could not.
 It was a struggle from note to note.
-Here's something else I used to do in order to check how I was doing: (And this was wrong, I know, because I had no intention of joining ... but I did it anyway ...
-I was young and foolish and had an attitude.)
+Here's something else I used to do in order to check how I was doing: (And this was wrong, I know, because I had no intention of joining, but I did it anyway; I was young and foolish and had an attitude.)
 I would audition for bands.

-Professional studio guitar playing has many aspects.
-Sight reading, playing in the pocket, playing nice with the other children and being flexible in style are some of these.
+Professional studio guitar playing has many aspects: sight reading, playing in the pocket, playing nice with the other children and being flexible in style.
 But here's something no one really wants when they hire you: THEY DO NOT WANT YOU TO OUTSHINE THE SINGER.

 Part of the training I recommend if you desire to be a pro session guitarist is to get a melodic sense.
 This is acquired simply by playing melodies.
 The best way to learn how to do this is by sight reading!
 Sight read every melody you can find.
 From old violin books, fake books, Beatles song books.
 Immerse yourself in melody.
 Then play those melodies with feeling.
 With your own twists and turns.
 With slides and slurs and bends.